US strikes on a Yemeni oil port kill 74 people, Houthis say, in deadliest attack of Trump campaign

 US strikes spark massive fireball

-The Ras Isa port, a collection of three oil tanks and refining equipment, sits in Yemen's Hodeida governorate along the Red Sea.
-NASA satellites that track forest fires showed an intense blaze early Friday at the site just off Kamaran Island, targeted by intense U.S. airstrikes over the past few days.
+The Ras Isa port, a collection of oil tanks and refining equipment, sits in Yemen's Hodeida governorate along the Red Sea.
+It is just off Kamaran Island, targeted by intense U.S. airstrikes over the past few days.

-The Houthis’ al-Masirah satellite news channel aired graphic footage of the aftermath, showing corpses strewn across the site.
-It said paramedic and civilians workers at the port had been killed in the attack, which sparked a massive explosion and fires.
+The Houthis’ al-Masirah satellite news channel aired graphic footage of the aftermath, showing corpses strewn across the site and smashed tanker trucks ablaze.

-The Ras Isa port also is the terminus of an oil pipeline stretching to Yemen's energy-rich Marib governorate, which remains held by allies of Yemen's exiled government.
-The Houthis expelled that government from Yemen's capital, Sanaa, back in 2015.
+The port also is the terminus of an oil pipeline stretching to Yemen's energy-rich Marib governorate, which remains held by allies of Yemen's exiled government.
+The Houthis expelled that government from Yemen's capital, Sanaa, back in 2014.
 However, oil exports have been halted by the decadelong war and the Houthis have used Ras Isa to bring in oil.

-“This completely unjustified aggression represents a flagrant violation of Yemen’s sovereignty and independence and a direct targeting of the entire Yemeni people,” the Houthis said in a statement carried by the SABA news agency they control.
-“It targets a vital civilian facility that has served the Yemeni people for decades.”
+Ras Isa takes in gasoline, diesel and liquefied petroleum gas for the Houthis.
+The damage from the strikes could have serious impacts on life in Houthi-held areas of Yemen.

-On April 9, the U.S. State Department issued a warning about oil shipments to Yemen.
+“It targets a vital civilian facility that has served the Yemeni people for decades," the Houthis said in a statement.

-“The United States will not tolerate any country or commercial entity providing support to foreign terrorist organizations, such as the Houthis, including offloading ships and provisioning oil at Houthi-controlled ports,” it said.
+On April 9, the U.S. State Department issued a warning about oil shipments to Yemen, saying it would “not tolerate any country or commercial entity providing support to foreign terrorist organizations, such as the Houthis.”

-The attack follows Israeli airstrikes on the Houthis which previously hit port and oil infrastructure used by the rebels after their attacks on Israel.
+The attack follows Israeli airstrikes on the Houthis which previously hit port and oil infrastructure used by the rebels after their attacks on Israel, including Ras Isa.

 Oil depot attack deadliest so far known in Trump's Yemen campaign